surfinky/ng-contenteditable/README.md

 ## Tests

 Sorry, coverage is a bit sparse at the moment.
-For now, I've made available some basic sanity testing and testing around validation of two-way data binding on editable regions and some range / selection interaction with editable regions, for good measure.
+For now, I've made available some basic sanity testing, validation of two-way data binding on editable regions and some range / selection interaction with editable regions, for good measure.

 [Tests](https://github.com/cathalsurfs/ng-contenteditable/tree/master/test)